gskang-22/cs50/project/lostark/README.md

 This app has a total of 3 apps: expenses, income, and authentication.
 Using a username, email, and password, you can register for an account.
-Then, you would be sent to the index expenses page.
+Then, you would be sent to the index expenses page along with a "login successful" message.

 For both expenses and income, by using a paginator, clutter is reduced and you only see 3 rows of your transactions.
-You are free to toggle between the different pages
+You are free to toggle between the different pages, and also to the first and last page

 You are also able to create, edit and delete any transactions.
-The transactions have a total of 4 rows: amount (of gold), description (details about the transaction), date (of transaction) that is auto-filled with today's date, and finally source (for income) / categories (for expenses).
+The transactions have a total of 4 elements: amount (of gold), description (details about the transaction), date (of transaction) that is auto-filled with today's date, and finally source (for income) / categories (for expenses).

 You can also search for a transaction using the search bar at the top right that without needing a submit button.
+This search field searches through all 4 elements of expenses/ income and returns you the appropriate transaction records.

 Moreover, you can also view your transactions in the form of "doughnut" tables that helps you understand your spending and earning better visually.